dimitrisfountas/Greek-Websites-Classification-/README.md

 vector space, which will be used as input to our classification models later.

-It should be noted, that besides this transformer, we tested another Bert based model, which is also trained in Greek texts^2.
+It should be noted, that besides this transformer, we tested another Bert based model, which is also trained in Greek texts.
 Specifically, we obtained the embeddings of the tokens of each sentence and produced the sentence embedding by averaging the tokens’ embeddings.
 However, by comparing the performance of these embeddings with the embeddings produced from the Sentence Tokenizer on our baseline model (Simple Logistic